 - Would you like to have action partners in this process?

-Then join us for this six week writing intensive where we will:
+Then join us for this recurring monthly writing intensive where we will:

 - Examine the self as character:Using the Amherst Writers and Artists Method, we will delve into the body of beliefs, behaviors and back-story that inform self as character or a fictional character you are creating.
 We will write to specific prompts during each class with time for three writing exercises.
 Each prompt will build upon the last, providing insight and understanding that will continue to manifest long after the journey is over.
 Whether you are working on memoir, fiction, poetry or recovery, this is a great opportunity to engage your voice in surprising new ways and generate fresh, compelling content.